-9. Ensure that data and statistics include students from marginalized groups
+Ensure that data and statistics include students from marginalized groups

-Across the board, emphasis should be placed on ensuring that education data identifies students with disabilities, students with migrant or refugee status, and students from indigenous populations so that the situation of these vulnerable groups can be properly recorded in order to inform policy responses (World Bank, 2020a).
+Across the board, emphasis should be placed on ensuring that education data identifies students with disabilities, students with migrant or refugee status, and students from indigenous populations so that the situation of these vulnerable groups can be properly recorded in order to inform policy responses (World Bank, 2020).

-D. CONCLUDING REMARKS
+Concluding remarks D.